lainio/err2/README.md

 testing. **We can share the same assertions between runtime and test execution.**

+The err2 `assert` package integration to Go testing package is completed at the cross module level.
+If package A is using package B, and both of them are using err2 `assert` package both for testing and runtime-checks.
+The output `assert` package produces allows us to have full call stack traversal over module boundaries.
+Naturally, everything is configurable.

+**This means that where ever assertion violation happens during the test execution, we will find it and can even move thru every step in the call stack.**

 The only minus is that test coverage figures are too conservative.
 The code that uses design-by-contract assertions is typically much more robust what the actual test coverage results tell you.
-However, this's a well-known problem with test coverage metric in general.
+However, this is a well-known problem with test coverage metric in general.

 ## Code Snippets